klassijs/klassijs-testgenie/README.md

-# AI-Powered Test Automation Platform
+# KlassiJS QA CHOMP!!! - AI Powered Test Case Generator

 A modern React + Node.js application that integrates with Azure OpenAI to generate high-quality Cucumber test cases in Gherkin syntax from user requirements, user stories, or any content.